Each December, we start the four-month process of narrowing our pool of more than 1,000 Program Leaders candidates to just a few hundred.

 Once they make it past the initial screening, candidates’ applications are sent to the Country Teams where we feel they’re best suited.
 Our hiring is done continuously, so screening starts as applications come in.

 If the team in that country agrees that the candidate is a good match, they’ll schedule video interviews.
 Here we look for energy, authenticity, passion, and adaptability.
 We ask candidates to engage in a role-play in order to measure their real-life response and engagement.
 We ask candidates how they would respond to dynamic, complex scenarios taken from real service trips for high school students.
 During these interviews, we give candidates more information about the specifics of the job and ask in what areas they think they’ll excel and in which they think they will struggle.
 This is also when candidates have a chance to ask more questions about the job, the organization, the students.
 There is a minimum of two of these video interviews with various members of the Country Team.

 If both the Staffing Team and the Country Team feel that a candidate possesses the skills, experience, and passion to work with Rustic, we match them to a program.
-If they have experience teaching Spanish and traveling in Costa Rica, we might place them on Ramp Up Your Spanish.
-With experience studying religion, peace and reconciliation, and Arabic our Peace, Wonder, and Understanding Islam program may be the best fit.
+If they have experience teaching Spanish and traveling in Costa Rica, we might place them in a program there.

 We want to make sure we’re hiring adaptable, versatile trip leaders because our staffing needs change throughout the summer.
 While one Program Leader may lead Marine Life and Coastal Restoration in the Dominican Republic all summer, another may lead four different programs in Thailand.
 We hire enough Program Leaders to maintain a staff-to-student ratio of 7:1.